AntoineSoetewey/statsandr/content/support.md

 <a name="donation"></a>
 # Donation

-If you would like to support this blog so I can continue to provide free content and free Shiny apps on an ad-free blog, you can send me a donation via [PayPal](https://www.paypal.me/AntoineSoetewey).
+If you would like to financially support this blog so I can continue to provide free content and free Shiny apps on an ad-free blog, you can send me a donation via [PayPal](https://www.paypal.me/AntoineSoetewey).

 <a name="amazon"></a>
 # Amazon